 His Experience In Rishikesh

 “Rishikesh was phenomenal.
-When I get to Rishikesh, they have this old ashram that you can’t find if you go to Rishikesh.
-You don’t automatically have access to the Beatles ashram; you have to ask somebody who knows where it’s at.
+When I get to Rishikesh, they have this old ashram you can’t find if you go to Rishikesh.
+You don’t automatically have access to the Beatles ashram; you must ask somebody who knows where it’s at.
 And it’s a track, you have to go through quite a bit of jungle and stuff, but it’s tucked away.
 And it’s preserved.

-They have all these old meditation huts, and people will come and give their love and spray paint and, and all of that.”
+They have all these old meditation huts, and people will come and give their love, spray paint, and all of that.”

 Dharamshala: End Result Of Yoga

 He says, “Dharmshala was the real deal.
 That was the practical application of what is the result of yoga and all of this.
 It’s what you’re going to get in Dharamshala in the Vipassana centers and the people trying to preserve what the Buddha was trying to express.
 This is the idea or rather the technique of meditation because, without meditation, nothing works.”